Lewis Hamilton wins Chinese Grand Prix

 The German hoped to get a jump on the soft tires as the track dried and rejoined the race in sixth position.
 But another crash, this time when Antonio Giovinazzi smashed his Sauber into the pit wall, soon followed.

-That allowed the other race leaders, including Hamilton, to pit and switch to the softs without losing position as the safety car took to the track.
+That allowed the other leading contenders, including Hamilton, to pit and switch to the softs without losing position as the safety car took to the track.

 When the safety car departed, Hamilton was able to stretch his lead while Vettel negotiated the traffic in front of him.